 Unfortunately, while BPMS is useful, it is not very time and cost effective and is generally regarded in the industry as outdated.
 Think of BPM as the umbrella under which all business process improvements can be found.

-Process improvement involves the use of several methodologies to identify, analyze, and improve existing business processes to optimize performance, meet best business practices or improve quality and customer and end-user experience.
+Process improvement involves the use of several methodologies (including software) to identify, analyze, and improve existing business processes to optimize performance, meet best business practices or improve quality and customer and end-user experience.

 Process systematization appears unnecessarily daunting due to the multiple terms associated with it – process optimization, robotic process automation (RPA), process re-engineering, process redesign.